ALVINdimpos/RwandaRideShare/README.md

 ## Installation

-To get started with RwandaRideShare backend, follow these steps:
+To get started with EazyGoRwanda backend, follow these steps:

 1. Clone the repository: